East Providence, Rhode Island: Governance

-The City of East Providence is governed by an elected mayor and a five-member city council, with the mayor and counselors elected every four years.
+The city of East Providence is governed by an elected mayor and a five-member city council, with the mayor and counselors elected every four years.
 City council members are elected one each from four wards and one elected at-large.

 Executive branch

 The mayor is both the ceremonial leader of the city and the chief executive officer.
 The mayor runs the daily operations of the city, enforces the charter and ordinances of the city and appoints all department heads except the city clerk.
 The current mayor of East Providence is Roberto DaSilva, who took office on January 9, 2019.

-Up until January 9, 2019, the day-to-day operations were managed by a professional city manager appointed by the city council, and the mayor was the president of the city council, acting ceremonially.
+Until January 9, 2019, the day-to-day operations were managed by a professional city manager appointed by the city council, and the mayor was the president of the city council, acting ceremonially.

 Legislative branch

 The city council sets all city ordinances, sets the budget of the city (with recommendation from the mayor) and provides legislative oversight for city operations.

 The city council elects a council president and council vice-president to preside over meetings.
 The city council also appoints the city clerk.

 Up until 2019, The city council served two-year terms, and the city council oversaw the entire city government under a council-manager system.

 As of 2019, the members of the East Providence City Council are: